instantcommerce/next-password-protect/README.md

 ## How it works

 This library adds a password prompt to your Next.js deployment.
 It consists of two main parts:
+1. Two serverless API routes:
-1. A serverless API route that checks if a password is correct and sets a cookie in case it is.
+   - A login route that checks if a password is correct and sets a cookie in case it is.
 The value of the cookie is the password base64 encoded.
+   - A check route that validates if you have the authorization cookie with the correct password.
-2. A HOC ([Higher-Order Component](https://reactjs.org/docs/higher-order-components.html)) that wraps Next.js App and adds a `getInitialProps` check that validates if you have the authorization cookie with the correct password.
+2. A HOC ([Higher-Order Component](https://reactjs.org/docs/higher-order-components.html)) that wraps Next.js App and adds a check that validates if you are logged in.
 If you do, then you can view the app normally; otherwise, you are presented with a password prompt.

-**Important**: Because this library adds `getInitialProps` to `App`, [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) is disabled, and server side processing is required for every request.

-For this reason the recommended use case for this library is in a staging or preview environment.
-By taking advantage of webpack's `DefinePlugin`, we can make sure this library is only included in certain environments, so the production deployment can still enjoy all the performance benefits that Next.js brings.
+**Important**: The recommended use case for this library is in a staging or preview environment.
+By taking advantage of webpack's `DefinePlugin`, we can make sure this library is only included in certain environments, keeping the production bundle size small.

 **This library is NOT meant as a secure password authentication wrapper, but rather as a way to keep nosey people out.**